Career Definition of a Regional Planner

 |Job Outlook (2016-2026)*||13% job growth for all urban and regional planners|

 A bachelor's degree is required for a career in regional planning, although job prospects are greater for those with master's degrees in fields such as urban planning or regional planning.
 The Planning Accreditation Board (www.planningaccreditationboard.org) certifies 74 master's and 16 bachelor's degree programs in the United States.
 Classes in these planning programs include land use law and urban economics.

 In addition to having extensive knowledge of land use and related laws, regional planners must be able to plan ahead and visualize the impact of their recommendations.
 Regional planners also must have strong written and verbal communication skills.

 Career and Economic Outlook

 According to the U.S. Bureau of Labor Statistics (BLS, www.bls.gov), employment of regional planners is expected to grow 13% from 2016-2026.
 Most new jobs for regional planners will relate to local government and will be created in rapidly growing, affluent communities.
 BLS figures show that, in May 2017, the median salary for regional planners was $71,490.

 Additional career choices for regional planners

 A surveyor uses special instruments to take measurements of land for purposes like real estate and construction.
 Surveyors work outdoors staking property lines and recording coordinates; they also prepare reports that describe and map their findings to share with clients.
 A bachelor's degree in a relevant field is required for employment; state licensing is also generally required when surveyors do public work.
 Licensing requirements often include completion of an ABET-accredited program and sitting for an exam.
-The BLS predicts that the number of jobs for surveyors will decline 2% from 2014-2024.
-The BLS also reports that surveyors earned median pay of $58,020 in 2015.
+The BLS predicts that the number of jobs for surveyors will increase 11% from 2016-2026.
+The BLS also reports that surveyors earned median pay of $61,140 in 2017.